Scope slots are typed tokens for storing values on a scope and resolving them through the parent chain.

 Slots are compared by identity, not by name.

-scope.set(slot, value) stores a local value on one scope.scope.get(slot) reads only the local value from that scope.scope.has(slot) checks whether that scope has a local value.scope.delete(slot) removes only the local value from that scope.scope.find(slot) walks up the parent chain and returns the nearest stored value.scope.get(...) and scope.find(...) return undefined when no value exists.
+scope.set(slot, value) stores a local value on one scope.scope.get(slot) reads only the local value from that scope.scope.has(slot) checks whether that scope has a local value.scope.delete(slot) removes only the local value from that scope.scope.find(slot) walks up the parent chain and returns the nearest stored value.scope.get(...) and scope.find(...) return undefined when no value exists on a live scope.